Small Business Tax Loopholes: Minimize Your Tax Burden

 Straight-line depreciation is utilized if you choose the standard mileage rate as your preferred business vehicle deductions.
 You get a set deduction per mile driven throughout the tax year.

 Meanwhile, MACRS accounts for the actual expenses method to calculate the vehicle’s spending through the tax year.
-This method requires you to track expenses, including receipts and logging expenses.
+This method requires tracking expenses, including receipts and logging expenses.

 Section 179 tax deductions allow the depreciation of various business equipment, including vehicles.
 Suppose the taxpayer doesn’t claim the claim bonus depreciation, which deducts the car’s total price.
 In that case, they can deduct thousands of dollars for passenger vehicles, provided 50% of usage is for business.